Skip to Main Content

 Identifying Primary Sources (Articles)

-• MATERIALS and equipment used in the experiment
+• METHODS: Describe the experimental procedures and data collection techniques used in the experiment

 Types of Primary Sources (Sciences)